 Brigid of Kildare was a 5th century Irish monastic foundress who is credited with having brought Christian religious life to women in Ireland.
 She established numerous monasteries, the most famous of which was the community at Kildare, Ireland (a “double” house of women and men).
 The saint was highly influential with monastic, ecclesiastic, and civic leaders of her day.
-Although she was roughly contemporary with Saint Benedict her era predated, by several centuries, the advent of Benedictine monasticism in Ireland.
+Although she was roughly contemporary with Saint Benedict, her era predated by several centuries the advent of Benedictine monasticism in Ireland.
 Brigid was renowned for her good spirit and admirable character, hospitality, concern for the poor, joy and perseverance, among other virtues.

-Saint Benedict was born in 480 A.D. about 70 miles from Rome.
-Considered the father of Western monasticism, he felt a call early in life to live a life devoted to God and settled in the remote are of Subaico where he lived in a cave for three years under the direction of hermit.
-At age 31 he began founding monasteries, the most renowned being the monastery at Monte Cassino where he wrote his rule, “The Rule of Saint Benedict”.
+Who was Saint Benedict of Nursia?
+Saint Benedict was born in 480 C.E. about 70 miles from Rome.
+Considered the father of Western monasticism, he felt a call early in life to live a life devoted to God.
+He settled in the remote area of Subiaco where he lived in a cave for three years under the direction of a hermit.
+He later began founding monasteries, the most renowned of which is at Monte Cassino.
+It was there that he wrote his rule for monks.
 This rule has become the norm for most Western Monastic communities and is still practiced by Benedictines to this day.
-He died in 547 at Monte Cassino.
+He died in 547 C.E. at Monte Cassino.

-Saint Brigid of Kildare Monastery is heir to a quiet initiative carried out in the 1980’s by The Upper Room, an agency of the United Methodist Church’s General Board of Discipleship (GBOD), to explore monasticism from an ecumenical context.
+Beginnings of Saint Brigid of Kildare Monastery Saint Brigid of Kildare Monastery is heir to a quiet initiative carried out in the 1980’s by The Upper Room, an agency of the United Methodist Church’s General Board of Discipleship (GBOD), to explore monasticism from an ecumenical context.
 This vision eventually led to the establishment of a Methodist-Benedictine monastery in 1999 by its founder Mary Ewing Stamps.

 The original monastery was intent on bringing together the resonance between St. Benedict’s Rule (emphasizing prayer, hospitality, simplicity, and obedience) and the Methodist spiritual disciplines advocated by John Wesley some 1200 years later (emphasizing regular prayer, service, moderation, and mutual accountability).

 It began in a house rented on the property of Saint John’s Abbey in Collegeville, Minnesota.
-While living in this house Mary completed her novitiate monastic training, professing her life-long monastic vows on February 1, 2001, on the Feast of Saint Brigid.
+While living in this house Mary completed her novitiate monastic training, professing her life-long monastic vows on February 1, 2001 on the Feast of Saint Brigid.
 In addition to members of Saint John’s Abbey, Saint Benedict’s Monastery, and local United Methodist congregations, representatives from the Upper Room in Nashville and the Minnesota Annual Conference were present for this historic occasion.